Significance-based Estimation-of-Distribution Algorithms

-The problem of how to choose the parameter has also been discussed by \citet{DBLP:conf/gecco/FriedrichKK16}.
+Friedrich et~al.~\cite{DBLP:conf/gecco/FriedrichKK16} also discuss the problem of how to choose the update strength.
 They consider a class of EDAs optimizing functions over bit strings of length $n$ that all current theoretical results fall into, named $n$-Bernoulli-$\lambda$-EDA.
-The probabilistic model of such EDAs uses one variable per bit of a bit string, resulting in a vector of probabilities $\tau$ of length $n$ called the \emph{frequency vector}.
+The model of such EDAs uses one variable per bit of a bit string, resulting in a probability vector $\tau$ of length $n$ called the \emph{frequency vector}.
 In each iteration, a bit string $x$ is sampled bit-wise independently and independent of any other sample such that bit $x_i$ is $1$ with probability \emph{(frequency)} $\tau_i$ and $0$ otherwise.

-\citet{DBLP:conf/gecco/FriedrichKK16} consider two different properties of such EDAs: \emph{balanced} and \emph{stable}.
-Intuitively, in expectation, a \emph{balanced} EDA does not change a frequency $\tau_i$ if the fitness function has no bias toward $0$s or $1$s at that respective position $i$.
-A \emph{stable} EDA keeps a frequency, in such a scenario, close to $1/2$. \citet{DBLP:conf/gecco/FriedrichKK16} then prove that an $n$-Bernoulli-$\lambda$-EDA cannot be both balanced and stable.
+Friedrich et~al.~\cite{DBLP:conf/gecco/FriedrichKK16} consider two different properties of such EDAs, namely \emph{balanced} and \emph{stable}.
+Intuitively, a \emph{balanced} EDA does not change a frequency $\tau_i$ in expectation if the fitness function has no preference for $0$s or $1$s at position $i$.
+A \emph{stable} EDA keeps a frequency, in such a scenario, close to $1/2$.
+Friedrich et~al.~\cite{DBLP:conf/gecco/FriedrichKK16} then prove that an $n$-Bernoulli-$\lambda$-EDA cannot be both balanced and stable.
 They also prove that all commonly theoretically analyzed EDAs are balanced.
-This means that the frequencies will always move toward $0$ or $1$, even if there is no bias from the objective function \emph{(fitness function)}.
+This means that the frequencies will always move toward $0$ or $1$, even if there is no bias from the objective function.